 The medical profession has long known that negative emotions can dramatically affect our body chemistry and that, in turn, can lead to everything from rashes and headaches to addictions, impaired immune systems and more.
 As guilt, anger, fear, trauma and the like become resolved, physical ailments often subside simultaneously.
 Often, we see physical symptoms fade by simply Tapping on the meridian system without directly aiming EFT at emotional contributors.

 Another perspective on the scientific basis of EFT - Tapping examines the fear response mechanism in the brain, called the Amygdala.
 The Amygdala is known as the brain's fear center, from which the "fight or flight" response originates.

 This "fight or flight" response is highly useful when faced with real survival situations or an actual threat (think primitive humans needing to escape the lion or tiger).
 However, in our modern world there are so many stressors that inappropriately activate the Amygdala, i.e. running late for an important meeting, being called into the office by your boss, your morning alarm doesn't go off, a bill shows up as past due...

 When the Amygdala fires the fear response, the "stress hormone" cortisol floods our body and the part of our brain responsible for higher thinking (our prefrontal Cortex) literally goes offline.
 This also causes our immune system to shut down.

-Depending on what we have experienced in our lives to cause the symptoms of discomfort, either or both of these mechanisms can be involved.
+Depending on what we have experienced in our lives to cause the symptoms of discomfort, either or both of these mechanisms may be involved.